Texas's 27th congressional district

 Texas's 27th congressional district of the United States House of Representatives covers the coastal bend of Texas's Gulf Coast consisting of Corpus Christi and Victoria up to Bastrop County near Austin.
 Its current representative is Republican Michael Cloud.
 Cloud was elected to the district in a special election on June 30, 2018, to replace former Republican representative Blake Farenthold, who had resigned on April 6.

 The 27th district was created as a result of the redistricting cycle after the 1980 census.

-The district is slightly less than 50% Hispanic, down from the 70% Hispanic population in the 2002–2010 cycles when the district reached from Corpus Christi to Brownsville.
+In 2024, the district was reported to be close to 55% Hispanic, down from the 70% Hispanic population in the 2002–2010 cycles when the district reached from Corpus Christi to Brownsville.

+Significant events

 In August 2017, a panel of federal judges ruled that the 27th district is unconstitutional, arguing that it displaces a Hispanic-opportunity district.
-However, the United States Supreme Court later reversed the ruling, pronouncing the district constitutional in Abbott v.
+However, the United States Supreme Court later reversed the ruling in 2018, pronouncing the district constitutional in Abbott v.
 Perez.

+On June 30, 2018, a Special Election occurred in the 27th district due to the resigning of Rep. Blake Farenthold.
+The seat was vacant for about a month before the seat was filled by Rep. Micheal Cloud.